Callum Wright

-Callum Wright (born 2 May 2000) is an English professional footballer who plays as a midfielder for Wigan Athletic on loan from club Plymouth Argyle.
+Callum Wright (born 2 May 2000) is an English professional footballer who plays as a midfielder for Scottish Premiership club Hibernian.

 Born in Merseyside, Wright began with Tranmere Rovers and Everton before moving to the youth setup of Blackburn Rovers in 2015.
 He then left for Leicester City in 2018.
 Wright was loaned out to Cheltenham Town in the 2021–2022 season, helping them secure promotion to League One after a successful loan spell.
 He returned the following season and helped Cheltenham achieve their highest ever finish in the third tier.
 He then moved permanently to Blackpool in 2022, but struggled for gametime and signed for Plymouth in January 2023.

 Early and personal life

 Wright grew up in Huyton and attended Cardinal Heenan Catholic High School in West Derby.
 The Bluebell Estate in Huyton where he was raised was also the home to Liverpool's Steven Gerrard and Leicester City striker David Nugent.
 He grew up "idolising" the former, and served as a Liverpool team mascot at the Champions League semi-final against Chelsea in 2008.